MISP/misp-book/administration/README.md

 *   **Action Buttons:** There are 2 options available: Edit Role or Delete it.
 	*    **Edit Role:** Same options of create role's view.<br />
 ![Edit Role.](figures/edit_roles.png)
-	*    **Delete Role:** Use this option for deleting a role.<br />
+	*    **Delete Role:** Use this option to delete a role.<br />
 ![Delete Role.](figures/delete_roles.png)

 - - -

 ### Tools

 MISP has a couple of administrative tools that help administrators keep their instance up to date and healthy.
 The list of these small tools can change rapidly with each new version, but they should be self-explanatory.
-Make sure to check this section after upgrading to a new version, just in case there is a new upgrade script in there - though if this is the case it will be mentioned in the upgrade instructions.
+Be sure to check this section after each upgrade to a new version, just in case there's a new upgrade script in there - though if this is the case it will be mentioned in the upgrade instructions.

 ![Administrative Tools.](figures/tools.png)